VUW-FAIR/blockchains_web_scraping/README.md

 ## Technical Guide

+Note:
-Note: Github Scraper using Scrapy and Selenium is depreciated, use Github_API scraper instead (in github folder).
+Github Scraper using Scrapy and Selenium is depreciated, use Github_API scraper instead (in github folder).
+The Factivia Scraper doesn't really work fully. "fact2" is the name of the main script.

 The forum scraper for bitcointalk.org is in bitcoin_talk_forum_scraper, whilst all other forum scrapers in forum_scraper.